Chocolate Chip Pecan Oatmeal Cookies, super satisfying toaster oven cookies made with whole grains, rich chocolate chips and toasted pecan pieces.

 - Chill cookie dough in the refrigerator for at least 30 minutes.

-- When ready to bake, preheat the toaster oven to 375 F and line your cookie sheet with a toaster oven silpat or lightly grease it.
+When ready to bake, preheat the toaster oven to 375 F and line your cookie sheet with a silicone baking mat or lightly grease it.
 Drop dough into 9 mounds that are about 2 tablespoons each, at least 2 inches apart (the cookies will spread while baking) onto the prepared cookie sheet.

 - Bake for 13 to 15 minutes until lightly browned and golden.
 Let cool at least 5 minutes on the cookie sheet and then transfer to a baking rack to cool completely.